networkteam/go-apibackend-boilerplate/docs/src/development/backend.md

 #### Update field mappings

 After creating or modifying fields in the DB Models, `construct` must be called via `go generate ./persistence/repository`.
-New models with construct mappings must be added to `mappings.go`.

 ## CLI